-[cue a picture of Milo at the beach, wearing flippers, shorts and a dragon-floaty]
+[cue a picture of Milo at the beach in an old-fashioned swimsuit, wearing flippers and a dragon-floaty]

 Comms Officer Packard: Hubba, hubba.

 Someone decides to show off some photographs to a pal.
 The friend flips through them, and whoops!